 Full instructions and requirements are included in the online application.

-In addition to completing this online application, you are required to send Official Transcripts from all institutions directly to the Finance Department at:
+In addition to completing this online application, you are required to send Official Transcripts from all institutions (except UA) directly to the Finance Department at:

 The Department of Finance is provided a modest amount of set-aside scholarship funds each August by the Eller College of Management for MSF students.
 All incoming MSF students are eligible for fall semester set-aside scholarships.
 Awards are based on undergraduate academic performance and merits based on students' application packages.